IshrathAsh/ishrathsmd_portfolio/content/pages/index.md

 sections:
   - type: HeroSection
     title: >-
-      I’m Shaik Mahammad Ishrath, a passionate Data Analyst with a background in Data Science and Computer Science Engineering.
+      I’m Shaik Mahammad Ishrath, a passionate Data Analyst and an aspiring Data Scientist.
     subtitle: >-
       A data analyst with a knack for turning data into actionable insights.
 I leverage my skills in machine learning and data analysis to solve complex